wufan-home/concurrency/cpp/thread/README.md

-The multi-thread programming changed after C++ 11.
+In this folder, all code are written in C++ 11.